Benitex/Pokemon-Burning-Scales/README.md

 ![Thumbnail](https://user-images.githubusercontent.com/64505839/126537600-ea1142b8-32a6-4646-a451-77852e4e190a.png)

-Pokemon fan game that focuses on a rich story and the exploration of a small open world full of sidequests.
+Pokemon Burning Scales is a Pokemon fan game that focuses on the exploration of a small open world and its story.
+You'll encounter dozens of characters who will provide interesting interactions, impactful battles, funny moments, and, most importantly, numerous side quests.
 Made with [Pokémon Essentials](https://github.com/Maruno17/pokemon-essentials) v19.1 and RPG Maker XP.

-Pokemon Burning Scales has a much stronger focus on story than the official games (approaching more of a traditional RPG in that aspect).
-A considerable part of the battles is optional, making each battle more impactful.
-You'll encounter dozens of characters who will provide interesting interactions, funny moments, and, most importantly, numerous side quests.

 For now, Pokemon Burning Scales is only available in Portuguese.
 I plan to start translating it into English as soon as I finish the main story.